mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

-# Claimong process for HODL
+# Claiming process for HODL

-Here is a guide how to claim your MWC for HODL program.
+This guide will explain how to claim HODL rewards.
-Claims should be processed with Online Wallet (Hot Wallet), but it is possible to claim for Cold Wallet instance for that.
+Claims are normally processed with an Online Wallet (Hot Wallet), but it is possible to claim with a Cold Wallet instance.

 ## Claim MWC for Online Wallet

-Start your online hot wallet nad select HODL page.
-If your wallet is enrolled into the HODL program, you should see non zero "HODL amount" and something available to claim.
+Start your online hot wallet and select the HODL tab.
+If your wallet is enrolled in the HODL program, you should see non-zero "HODL amount" and something available to claim.

 ![](hodl_claims_images/hodl_page.png)